 Federal and state laws, rules and regulations impose substantial penalties, including criminal and civil fines, monetary penalties, exclusion from participation in government healthcare programs and imprisonment, on entities or individuals (including any individual corporate officers or physicians deemed responsible) that fraudulently or wrongfully bill government-funded programs or other third-party payors for healthcare services.
-CMS issued a final rule requiring states to implement a Medicaid Recovery Audit Contractor ("RAC") program effective January 1, 2012.
+CMS requires states to maintain a Medicaid Recovery Audit Contractor ("RAC") program.
 States are required to contract with one or more eligible Medicaid RACs to review Medicaid claims for any overpayments or underpayments, and to recoup overpayments from providers on behalf of the state.
 In addition, federal laws, along with a growing number of state laws, allow a private person to bring a civil action in the name of the government for false billing violations.
 See Item 1.
 Business-"Government Regulation-Fraud and Abuse Provisions."
 We believe that audits, inquiries and investigations from government agencies will occur from time to time in the ordinary course of our business, which could result in substantial costs to us and a diversion of management's time and attention.
-We cannot predict whether any future audits, inquiries or investigations, or the public disclosure of such matters, would have a material adverse effect on our business, financial condition, results of operations, cash flows and the trading price of our common stock.
+We cannot predict whether any future audits, inquiries or investigations, or the public disclosure of such matters, would have a material adverse effect on our business, financial condition, results of operations, cash flows and the trading price of our securities.
 See Item 1.
 Business-"Government Investigations."